When using formulas you should always check for errors.

-This dialog box is probably the quickest way to identify any cells that contain errors on the active worksheet.
+This dialog box is probably the quickest way to find any cells that contain errors on the active worksheet.

-This dialog box is completely modeless and will only be displayed if the active worksheet contains an error.
+This dialog box is completely modeless and can only be displayed when the active worksheet contains at least one error.

 The actual contents of the cell are displayed in the top left corner and a short description of the error is given below, in this case it is division by zero.